tekwiz/apollo/README.markdown

 -----------------

-Workflow is a finite-state-machine-inspired API for modeling and interacting with what we tend to refer to as 'workflow'.
+Workflow is a finite-state-machine-inspired API for modeling and interacting with what we tend to refer to as 'apollo'.

-A lot of business modeling tends to involve workflow-like concepts, and the aim of this library is to make the expression of these concepts as clear as possible, using similar terminology as found in state machine theory.
+A lot of business modeling tends to involve apollo-like concepts, and the aim of this library is to make the expression of these concepts as clear as possible, using similar terminology as found in state machine theory.